-Can I make an injury claim if I don’t know who is to blame?
+Can I make an injury claim if I don’t know who's to blame?

-If you have been injured as a result of someone else's actions, you have the legal right to claim compensation.
-But what happens if you don’t know who is responsible for your injury?
+If you have been injured as a result of someone else's actions or negligence, you have the legal right to claim compensation.
+But what happens if you don’t know who to claim against?

-However, there are occasions when the identity of the party at fault is not known or not clear cut.
-For example:
+However, there are occasions when the identity of the party at fault is not immediately apparent or clear cut.
+For example if you were:

-- the claimant may be partly responsible for the accident or injury e.g. when injured in a car crash when not wearing a seatbelt.
+- injured in a car crash when not wearing a seatbelt

-I don’t know who was to blame - can I start a claim?
+I don’t know who was to blame - can I still start a claim?

 Yes.
 You may not know who is liable for your injury but that should not deter you from seeking legal advice.

-If you do not know who caused your injuries, starting a claim as soon as possible is of paramount importance.
+If you don't know who caused your injuries, starting a claim as soon as possible is important.
 Greater reliance will be placed on eyewitness accounts.
-The closer these witness accounts are to the time of the accident, the clearer they will be.
-The court will also view a recent witness testimony as more reliable.
+The closer these witness accounts are to the date of the accident, the more reliable they will be (especially if your case goes to court).

 Once you have started your claim, your solicitor will work with you to build an accurate picture of the circumstances surrounding your injury or illness.
 This process will involve a detailed discussion and completion of various forms.